badvoltage/badvoltage-willie-extension/README.md

 ## License

-    badvoltage.py - Willie Badvoltage Module
-    Copyright 2014, Bruno Bord
+badvoltage.py - Willie Badvoltage Module - Copyright 2014, Bruno Bord.

-    Licensed under the terms of the WTFPL.
+This code is licensed under the terms of the WTFPL.

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

      Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

      Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-    TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

       0. You just DO WHAT THE FUCK YOU WANT TO.